The App Class#

 An instance of this class is exposed via falcon.App.resp_options and falcon.asgi.App.resp_options for configuring certain Response behaviors.

-The default Internet media type (RFC 2046) to use when rendering a response, when the Content-Type header is not set explicitly.
-This value is normally set to the media type provided when a falcon.App is initialized; however, if created independently, this will default to falcon.DEFAULT_MEDIA_TYPE..
+This value is normally set to the media type provided when a falcon.App is initialized; however, if created independently, this will default to falcon.DEFAULT_MEDIA_TYPE.

-A dict-like object for configuring the media-types to handle.
-By default, handlers are provided for the application/json, application/x-www-form-urlencoded and multipart/form-data media types.
+Default handlers are provided for the application/json, application/x-www-form-urlencoded and multipart/form-data media types.

 A mapping of dot-prefixed file extensions to Internet media types (RFC 2046).
-Defaults to mimetypes.types_map after calling mimetypes.init().

-class falcon.routing.CompiledRouterOptions[source]
+class falcon.routing.CompiledRouterOptions[source]#

 Defines a set of configurable router options.